nachocaru/xaprb.com/content/blog/2014-04-21-ultima-online-sharding.md

 ![ultima](/media/2014/04/ultima.jpg)

 I pondered.
-"Well, I guess there was the famous LiveJournal architecture article.
+"Well, I guess there was the famous LiveJournal architecture article about MySQL.
 That was, I dunno, 2003?"

-The person took pity on me then and told me the following history.
+The person then told me the following history.
 I can neither confirm nor deny it; what do you know about it?

 > Years ago there was a game called *Ultima Online*.
 It....